 The Rx: "Unlike hand sanitizer, soap and water can effectively remove dirt, grime and eliminate pesticides and other chemical residues that are lingering on your hands," says Dr. Norris.

-Hand Sanitizers Could Lead to Alcohol Poisoning
+It Could Lead to Alcohol Poisoning

 As many hand sanitizers contain very high levels of alcohol, doctors witness cases of alcohol poisoning when it's imbibed.
 "Since hand sanitizers are easily available, there have been many cases globally where teenagers were hospitalized with alcohol poisoning from consuming hand sanitizer," says Dr. Norris.